CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

    <output omitted for brevity>
    ```

 4. Run the `vagrant up` command to start up the other network devices.
 You can start up all the remaining nodes in the simulation with the `vagrant up` command (with no specific devices specified).

    Vagrant for libvirt tries to start devices in parallel.
 Occasionally, starting an entire reference topology simulation in parallel can cause errors that result in a partial or incomplete startup process.
 Cumulus Networks recommends you start the simulation in smaller, more manageable groups.

-   In the example below, we start the simulation in four separate stages.
+   The example below starts the simulation in four separate stages.
 Each stage separated by `&&` is executed alone.
 The example combines those serialized stages in one line.

    {{%notice tip%}}